eriser/jucecmakebase/README.md

 - JUCE static library.
 - Example static library linking to JUCE.
 - Example application linking to both JUCE and the example static library.

+## Requirements
+- CMake 3.6+
+- Git and the JUCE Projucer must be in the system path.